Store Variables link

-The function that's called to display the in-gamemenu.
-It should take the same
+The function that's called to display the in-game menu.
+It should take the same arguments as

 Controls if the mouse is visible.
 This is automatically set to true when entering the standard game menus.

 This is a template character that is used when a string is given as the character name in a say statement.
-The code:
+This:

 "Eileen" "Hello, world."

 $ temp_char = Character("Eileen", kind=name_only) temp_char "Hello, world."